yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 Genesis 1:1-3
 ```

+It's in the very first lines of Genesis that this pattern begins to emerge, from the darkness.
+You'd expect nothing less, I'm sure.
+Here, in the very first words

 ##Holy Water is *people*
 This is a baptism, or at least what that concept metaphorically refers to, it's a shock with cold *water*, seeing that something so obvious has been hidden from the world *and absolutely nobody noticed.*  Like Soy*lent* Green, a cinematic tool to understand how water is people, Biblically, references to the sea, and *walking on people* (wow) are both clear as clues.
 Christ walks on people to deliver this Revelation, it is my will--and His--to ensure that we do not lose the truth or our freedom.
 There is no choice, hence, *walking on water.*